 Back to the Future (of Workspace Design)

 Workspaces have gone through waves of change in the past decades - from the fall of cubicle isolation to flexible working and sun-dappled open offices.
 Open offices still hold great promise for the future, but likely not in its pre-2020 state.
-Shifts in workspace design are taking shape day by day, with infection prevention being the main priority.
-Still, the new standard for workspaces, even conceptually, is still up in the air.
+Shifts in workspace design take shape day by day, with infection prevention being the main priority.
+The new standard for workspaces, even conceptually, is still up in the air.

 The best practices to take from the pandemic are familiar to all – spread out desks and chairs, flexible work, regular disinfection, and more.
 We even have an article here about what workspaces are doing to get back on track.
 However, on top of temporary fixes, it might be worth thinking of how to redesign our work environment for good.

-Workspaces should support our own well-being instead of just being a place where we "go to work".
-How then do we optimise for both health and an office life while still in midst of COVID-19?
+Workspaces should support our well-being instead of just being a place where we "go to work".
+How then do we optimize for both health and an office life while still in the midst of COVID-19?